troykinsella/crash/docs/crashfile_reference.md

 ## The Crashfile

+A note on examples: When you see `# ...` it denotes that the example is just a snippet of a larger document, which, by itself, is not valid.
+The context in which the snippet must live is made clear by the accompanied documentation.

 ### Plans

 Defined at the root of the test plan document, `plans` is a list of plan objects,